nicedreams/rsyncsnap/README.md

 ## Warnings
 - Do not delete the soft link to rsyncsnap-current directory!
 The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup when creating hardlinks.
 - Be careful with backup snapshot number.
 If snapshot amount is set to a low number like 1 then all snapshots will be removed.
-- Changing permissions on destination directories after a snapshot backup was performed can cause issues during next snapshot run since rsync is set to preserve owner and group permissions.
-It is best to not change anything at the destination and consider it read-only.
+- Making any modifications to permissions, directories or files on destination directories after a snapshot backup was performed can cause issues during next snapshot run.
+It is best to not change anything at the destination and consider it **read-only**.
-- Be careful when using --snapshots and --days together, as --days may remove more snapshots than planned if not planned properly.
+- Be careful when using `--snapshots` and `--days` together, as `--days` may remove more snapshots than planned if not planned properly.  `--days` option will not work with remote ssh destinations.

 ## Installation

-Copy rsyncsnap file to /usr/local/bin or any other directory and give execute permissions.
+Copy rsyncsnap file to `/usr/local/bin` or any other directory and give execute permissions.
 ```
 cp rsyncsnap /usr/local/bin/rsyncsnap
 chmod +x /usr/local/bin/rsyncsnap

-# Copy rsyncsnap.include and rsyncsnap.exclude files to /root or directory of your choosing or create your own includes file.
 ```

+Copy `rsyncsnap.include` and `rsyncsnap.exclude` files to `/root` or another directory of your choosing or create your own includes file.

-Create rsyncsnap.include and rsyncsnap.exclude files.
+Create `rsyncsnap.include` and `rsyncsnap.exclude files`.
 Use the example files to help you with your own includes and excludes.
 Follows normal rsync patterns.
 Excludes creation is optional if not needed.
 ```
 vi /root/rsyncsnap.include
 vi /root/rsyncsnap.exclude